Everyone wants the best possible deal they can get on a flight.

 Simple Steps to Getting the Best Deals on Flights

 - Sign up for a travel rewards credit card.
 I earn hundreds of dollars every year that I put towards travel.
 I do so by using my travel rewards credit card for every purchase possible, from a coffee to the computer I’m writing this on.
-(Read Decide on the Right Travel Rewards Card.
-If you’re Canadian, read Saving for Travel: How Tracey and I Do It)
+(Read Decide on the Right Travel Rewards Card.)

 - Start looking about 3 months out.
 If you’re a travel planner as opposed to a spontaneous traveler, start your search at least three months out.
 The sweet spot for getting the best deal on a flight is supposed to be 8 to 12 weeks before flying.
 However that doesn’t mean you will definitely get the best deal at that point.
 Start then to get the lay of the land.